trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 After loading next page
 {% include image.html file="image47.png" max-width="201" %}
    </td>
-   <td><em>You will notice that the delay before 2FA is set to a high value so that you have plenty of time to select the OTP code field manually since it's not selected automatically.</em>
+   <td><em>You will notice that "Tab before OTP" is checked.
+This will select the OTP field as it is not automatically selected when the page loads.</em>
 {% include image.html file="image44.png" max-width="395"%}
    </td>
   </tr>